ljunggren/boozang-docs/README.md

 ###### Import

 This is used to import a project file that has been generated using the Boozang export function.
-This is useful when restoring a backup, or replicating a project.
+This is useful when restoring a backup or replicating a project.

-Note: Before running the import it's best to clear the existing project, meaning delete all modules.
+Note: Before running the import, it's best to clear the existing project, meaning delete all modules.

 ###### Export